 In this article, we have compiled the useful life of various tangible assets as given in companies act 2013 and rate of depreciation applicable if assets are purchased on or after 01st April 2014 and residual value as 5%.

-Depreciation Rate as Per Companies Act for FY 2019-20: Chart
+Depreciation Rate as Per Companies Act for FY 2020-21

-Here is the complete chart of Depreciation Rate as Per Companies Act for FY 2019-20 in PDF format, which shows the rate of depreciation on fixed assets as per Schedule II of The Companies Act 2013
+Here is the complete chart of Depreciation as per Companies Act in PDF format, which shows the rate of depreciation on fixed assets as per Schedule II of The Companies Act 2013

 Points to Remember